-Collecting and publishing statistics about the use and practice of imprisonment is a crucial tool for governments to assess the effectiveness of criminal justice policies.
-Accurate and updated statistics also help to ensure there is sufficient capacity in the prison estate; and enable civil society to monitor overcrowding and associated human rights violations and public health risks in prisons and to generate evidenced proposals for reform.
+The collection and publication of statistics about the use and practice of imprisonment are essential if governments are to assess the effectiveness of criminal justice policies.
+Accurate and updated statistics also help to ensure there is sufficient capacity in the prison estate; enable civil society to monitor overcrowding and associated human rights violations and public health risks in prisons; and help to generate evidenced proposals for reform.